 Our net income allocable to our common stockholders for the period from July 31, 2020 to December 31, 2020 was approximately \$4.3 million or \$0.76 per common share.
 Net income of approximately \$4.3 million was comprised of approximately \$5.3 million in total revenues, operating expenses of approximately \$2.4 million, realized gains on loans of approximately \$0.4 million and a net change in unrealized gain on loans of approximately \$1.6 million.
+For the period beginning July 31, 2020 and ending on December 31, 2020, we incurred fees payable to our manager for a Base Management Fee of \$364,194, which was net of a Base Management Fee Rebate of \$259,167.
+Our Manager agreed to waive the Incentive Compensation for the period from July 31, 2020 through December 31, 2020, which was approximately \$479,166 for the period.
+For the period presented, our Manager has been reimbursed for approximately \$672,000 for out-of-pocket costs incurred on our behalf.

-For the period from July 31, 2020 to December 31, 2020, our provision for current expected credit loss was \$465,397 or 132 basis points of our total loans held at carrying value and loans receivable at carrying value commitment balance of \$35,185,294 and was bifurcated between (i) the current expected credit loss reserve (contraasset) related to outstanding balances on loans held at carrying value and loans receivable at carrying value of \$404,860 and (ii) a liability for unfunded commitments of \$60,537.
+For the period from July 31, 2020 to December 31, 2020, our provision for current expected credit loss was \$465,397 (or approximately 132 basis points of our total loans held at carrying value with an approximately \$35.2 million commitment balance for such loans) and was bifurcated between (i) the current expected credit loss reserve (contra-asset) related to outstanding balances on loans held at carrying value and loans receivable at carrying value of approximately \$0.4 million and (ii) a liability for unfunded commitments of \$60,537.
 The liability is based on the unfunded portion of loan commitments over the full contractual period over which we are exposed to credit risk through a current obligation to extend credit.
 Management considered the likelihood that funding will occur, and if funded, the expected credit loss on the funded portion.
 We continuously evaluate the credit quality of each loan by assessing the risk factors of each loan.